OpenDataServices/decision-pipeline/docs/products-and-processes/decision-pipeline/decision-ticket/index.md

   - The type of {ref}`decision-making process<decision_making_processes>` that is planned.
 * - Event (optional)
   - The event where the decision is planned to take place, e.g. June 2022 OGM.
+* - Team Coordination Ticket
+  - The ticket where the work of progressing the ticket is happening. <br><br>Optional if this is the same as the parent ticket.
+ * - External Communication Ticket
+   - The ticket where any communication with people outside the decision team is happening <br><br>Optional if this is the same as the parent ticket.
 ```